Station Format: Variety / Community Radio

 Other notables who worked at WGBB in the 1970’s & 80’s include: Juliet Poppa (1010 WINS), Deborah Wetzel (WCBS FM), Bill Whitney, Frank Setapani, Betina Gregory, Larry Kofsky, Howard Liberman, Ed Grilli, Bob Lawrence, Jim Quinn (who later moved onto WPIX as Dennis Quinn), Roy Reynolds (known as Your Boy Roy), John Ryan, Ted David (1969-70 – DJ / also Long Island Network News plus weekends 1986), Gary Lewi (news), Dave Hunter (also news), Steve Andrews (also moved onto WPIX), Gary McFarlane (now known as Chuck Taylor, morning man on B-95.5 WYJB in Albany) and Drew Scott (afternoon News Anchor from 1972 to 73′.
 Ed Marshall hosted a Sinatra Show on WGBB from 1981-1988.

 Flipped to a talk format before spending time as WBAB-AM (the 2nd LI AM with those calls) in the late 1980’s when WGBB simulcast the then co-owned FM.
 Simulcast with WALK-AM in 1997/1998 during daylight hours as the Sunrise Radio Network (WGBB was often 7 seconds behind WALK-AM because we stayed in delay for our talk programming at night and on the weekends).
 WGBB is owned by Multicultural, and has been broadcasting in the current format since 2000.
-The studio has been in West Babylon, NY since 2001.
+The studio was located in West Babylon, NY from 2001 through February 2018, and is currently located in Merrick, NY.